 The 50 kg MATS is the first satellite based on the InnoSat platform will also serve as a pilot mission in an intended program of small, low-cost research satellites funded by SNSB (Swedish National Space Board).

-MATS will be launched in 2019 as an auxiliary payload into a 600 km dawn/dusk circular sun-synchronous orbit.
+MATS was to be launched in late 2021 (delayed from 2019) as an auxiliary payload into a 600 km dawn/dusk circular sun-synchronous orbit on a shared launch on a Russian launch vehicle.
+In 2022 it was rebooked on an Electron KS (R).

 |Type / Application:||Aeronomy|